omnibear/omnibear/CONTRIBUTING.md

 1. When the extension loads, open the popup settings and enable logs to help with debugging
 1. If you need a quick login for testing, you can login anonymously with https://commentpara.de/

+## Installing a local version

+If you want to install a local, unsigned version of Omnibear without running the dev server, see the instructions in the [README.md](/README.md).

 ## Project Documentation

 Most of the documentation for Omnibear should live on the omnibear.com site.